aldesantis/the-codeless-code/README.md

 The Codeless Code
 =================

-This repository contains the translations of [The Codeless Code](http://www.thecodelesscode.com), an inspiring and beautiful collection of "Fables and Kōans for the Software Engineer".
+This repository contains all the content of [The Codeless Code](http://www.thecodelesscode.com) (i.e. the translations and the original cases by Qi), an inspiring and beautiful collection of "Fables and Kōans for the Software Engineer".

 Adding a translation
 --------------------